 - Select the committees that interest you.
 The ALA Online Handbook of Organization lists all of ACRL's committees and their charges.
 Visit ACRL's Division-level Committee ALA Handbook Listing to review committee charges, rosters, and public posts from ALA Connect.
-Attend the committee's meetings at the Midwinter Meeting and Annual Conference to help you decide if those are the activities that interest you.
+Attend the committee's meetings at ALA Conference to help you decide if those are the activities that interest you.

 - Introduce yourself.
 Talk with committee members.
 Express your interest to the committee chair.
 Explain how you might contribute to the work of the committee.